Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

 \subsection{Major Nations}

-Our event-based measure of geopolitical relations is designed to be flexible and applicable to any country over time.
-In this analysis, we examine geopolitical relations involving all 196 countries, with a particular focus on 24 major nations selected for their significant geopolitical, military, and, most critically, economic influence.
-These nations were chosen based on their substantial global economic impact, which underpins their relevance to our study of geopolitical dynamics and its influence on economic growth.
+Our event-based measure of geopolitical alignment is designed to be flexible and applicable to any country over time.
+In this analysis, we examine geopolitical alignment involving all 193 countries, with a particular focus on 24 major nations selected for their significant geopolitical, military, and, most critically, economic influence.
+These nations were chosen based on their substantial global economic impact, which underpins their relevance to our study of how geopolitical dynamics influence economic growth.

-Figure~\ref{fig:gdp_shares} presents the time series of aggregate and individual GDP shares for these 24 major nations. \footnote{GDP data is nominal GDP in current USD and sourced from the World Bank.
+Figure~\ref{fig:gdp_shares} presents the time series of aggregate and individual GDP shares for these 24 major nations.\footnote{GDP data are nominal GDP in current USD and sourced from the World Bank.
 For the Soviet Union, GDP is calculated using relative GDP to the United States, obtained from the Maddison Project.} Panel (a) illustrates the combined GDP share of these nations relative to the global total, highlighting their collective economic dominance over time.
 Panel (b) displays the individual GDP share for each nation, revealing variations in economic influence across countries and over the study period.

-The GDP shares depicted in Figure~\ref{fig:gdp_shares} provide critical insights into the economic power dynamics among major nations.
-The combined GDP share underscores the significant and sustained influence of these 24 nations, which collectively account for a substantial portion of global economic output.
-Individual GDP shares, however, reveal heterogeneity, with nations such as the United States maintaining large and relatively stable shares, while others, such as Russia (the Soviet Union) or China, experience fluctuations driven by economic growth, policy changes, or global events.